RHodzelmans/jdg-labs/lab-guides/lab1-guide.md

 				.build();
 		DefaultCacheManager manager = new DefaultCacheManager(glob, loc, true);

 There are two main configuration object: ```GlobalConfiguration``` for the Global configuration if we use for example multiple clustred configurations and ```Configuration``` to hold the local configuration.
-In this example we allow muliple domains since otherwise we get a nasty exception saying that the cache allready exists.
-In the local configuration we enable JMX statistics (need for JON for example) and we set the eviction.strategy to NONE, meaning that no objects are evicted.
+In this example we allow multiple domains since otherwise we get a nasty exception saying that the cache already exists.
+In the local configuration we enable JMX statistics (needed for JON for example) and we set the eviction.strategy to NONE, meaning that no objects are evicted.

 We can then create a cache manager object using these configuration and pass it true to also start it.

 Since we are using CDI in our example we can actually override the cache manager that is used when someone injects a cache with ```@Inject Cache<?,?> cache;``` like we do in TaskService class.
 This can be done using something called Producer in CDI.
-So all we have to do is crate a method that looks like this:
+So all we have to do is create a method that looks like this:

 		@Produces
 		@ApplicationScoped